IntegralTeam/Bashgammon/readme.txt

 You can finish your turn if you type "f" or "finish" or "d" or "done".
 Your turn will finish automatically if you run out of moves.

 Currently, the available game types are :
-'pvp': person Vs. person,
+- 'pvp': person Vs. person
-'pvr': person Vs. weak,
+- 'pvr': person Vs. weak
-'pvq': person Vs. medium ,
+- 'pvq': person Vs. medium
+- 'pvd': person Vs. hard
+- 'pvc': person Vs. nightmare
-'rvr': weak Vs. weak
+- 'rvr': weak Vs. weak
-'qvr': medium Vs. weak
+- 'qvr': medium Vs. weak
+- 'dvr': hard Vs. weak
+- 'cvr': nightmare Vs. weak

 Have fun!